deezed420/PiCraft/README.md

 * Small popularity
 * May be buggy

-# Server Support
+# Server Download
-PiCraft allows you to supply your own server.jar or download one automatically.
-PiCraft can automatically download most popular minecraft servers.
-You can see our download support below.
+PineCraft X can automatically download most popular minecraft servers or you can give a custom server jar.
+Below are the server jars that we can automatically download for you

 ## Bukkit Forks
 * Spigot